SublimeText/AdvancedNewFile/README.md

 To use the above alias, when specifying a new file enter `Desktop:testDir/testFile`, which would then create a file at `<home_directory>/Desktop/testDir/testFile`.

 ##### Platform Specific Aliases
 You can also create aliases that are platform specific.
 These follow a similar set of rules as aliases.
 However, rather than specifying a string path to use, a dictionary is specified.
-This dictionary may contains the following keys: `windows`, `linux`, and `osx`.
+This dictionary may contain the following keys: `windows`, `linux`, and `osx`.
 The path for this particular alias will be used based on the operating system in use.
 If the same alias is specified in both `alias` and `os_specific_alias`, the path in `os_specific_alias` will be used.

 Sample OS Specific Aliases: